prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Elevator Load Evaluation System using Arduino/README.md

 ## AIM:

-Implementing a levator Load Evaluation System using Arduino
+Implementing a elevator Load Evaluation System using Arduino

+## Purpose:

+To detect elevator load, which will be deciding whether the elevator must move or not.

 **Requirements:**